-A 2009 Wisconsin return must be filed by a corporation for calendar year 2009 or a fiscal year that begins in 2009.
+Conformity with Period for Federal Return.
+The period covered by the combined return must be the same as the period covered by the designated agent's federal return.
+A 2009 Wisconsin return must be filed for calendar year 2009 or a fiscal year that begins in 2009.
 A fiscal year may end only on the last day of a month.
 The period covered by the return can't exceed 12 months.
-The return must cover the same period as the corporation's federal income tax return.

-Corporations reporting on a 52-53 week period for federal tax purposes must file on the same reporting period for Wisconsin.
-A 52-53 week taxable year is deemed to begin on the first day of the calendar month beginning nearest to the first day of the 52-53 week taxable year.
-The taxable year is deemed to end on the last day of the calendar month closest to the last day of the 52-53 week taxable year.
+If the designated agent reports on a 52-53 week period for federal tax purposes, it must file on the same reporting period for Wisconsin.
+A 52-53 week taxable year is deemed to begin on the first day of the calendar month beginning nearest to the first day of the 52-53 week taxable year, and is deemed to end on the last day of the calendar month closest to the last day of the 52-53 week taxable year.